Bai756/chatbot/README.md

 - Open your browser and go to `http://127.0.0.1:5000/`
 - Interact with the chatbot by typing your questions and receiving responses.

+It uses the openai api to generate responses.